 The Main Conflict of the XX Century Physics

-The tremendous success of physics during the last century is based on two theories put forward in the first quarter of the XX century.
+The tremendous success of physics during the last century is based on two theories put forward in its first quarter.
 One of them is Einstein’s General Relativity, which describes the Universe on a large scale: from planets to stars, galaxies and galaxy clusters – objects with a large size and huge mass.
-The other one called Quantum Mechanics describes our Universe on its tiniest of scales – from molecules and atoms all the way down to subatomic particles such as electrons and quarks.
+The other one, called Quantum Mechanics, describes our Universe on its tiniest of scales – from molecules and atoms all the way down to subatomic particles such as electrons and quarks.
 Both theories work perfectly well on their scales, but they cannot both be correct at the same time.

 Physicists have known about this discrepancy for a long time, but it likely requires an overwhelmingly complicated solution.
 Moreover, it does not stop the progress in physics and allows us to develop new models in both aforementioned fields.
 You surely do not need to take into account the information about elementary particles inside a large object – such as a star or a galaxy – to calculate its motion.
 Similarly, the structure of our planet need not be considered in order to obtain the magnitude of a particle’s spin.

 However, in some situations the Universe gets extreme and objects with a vanishingly small size have a huge mass.
-The most famous example of such an object is called a singularity which is located at the center of each black hole according to our modern understanding of General Relativity.
+The most famous example of such an object, which is called singularity, is located at the center of each black hole according to our modern understanding of General Relativity.
 A gigantic mass is squeezed under the force of gravity inside each black hole, and in this case both General Relativity and Quantum Theory (I shall use GR and QT referring to these later on) should be considered in order to make sense of such an object.
 So far, no one has been able to achieve this.
 Likewise, a singularity should have been the object where the Big Bang occurred.
-These are two examples of objects for the description of which one theory – either GR or QT – is not enough.
+These two are the examples of objects for the description of which one theory – either GR or QT – is not enough.

-Let me start by noting that the conflict between GR and QT is not the first of this kind in physics, there have been another two in the past.
+Let me start by noting that the conflict between GR and QT is not the first of this kind in physics.
+At least two more happened in the past.
 Physicists noticed the first one in the 1800s.
-According to Newton’s laws, if you were to move extremely fast you could in principle surpass a beam of light, whereas according to Maxwell this cannot be done.
+According to Newton’s laws if you were to move extremely fast you could in principle surpass a beam of light, whereas according to Maxwell this can never be done.
 This conflict was resolved by Einstein in his theory of Special Relativity, where he dramatically shifted our view of the very nature of space and time.
 This theory, however, led to another conflict.
 It stated that neither material object nor any sort of interaction and perturbation can move faster than the speed of light, while in Newton’s theory some interactions, for example gravitational, propagated infinitely fast.
 The resolution to this conflict again came from Einstein.
 In his theory of General Relativity he showed that all interactions do indeed propagate no faster than the speed of light.
 General Relativity, in turn, led to the third conflict after Quantum Mechanics had been developed.
 The details of this conflict are not of our concern right now – I shall explain them in later articles – but it will be sufficient for the purposes of this article if I merely say that the smooth picture of space provided by GR is contradicted by the notions of QT which tell us that the Universe behaves extremely fiercely on its tiniest of scales.
 This conflict has successfully been resolved by String Theory in a very subtle way, which I shall also explain in later articles.
-The only remaining problem is that we have not confirmed String Theory as being correct, but even though most of its predictions require technologies which would surpass by far our current ones, some of them may be confirmed very soon.
+The only remaining problem is that we have not confirmed String Theory as being correct, but even though most of its predictions require technologies that would surpass by far our current ones, some of them may be confirmed quite soon.